Home / Mica Regulation

 Issuers of such crypto assets will be liable to comply with the relevant laws and regulations in the issuer’s registration country and applicable European texts.

 As the European Securities and Markets Authority (ESMA) published a statement warning domestic regulators against global firms (corporate groups with financial licenses outside of the European Union), we strongly recommend asking for legal consultation on the matter of your project, if you intend to issue financial instruments such as crypto derivatives or security tokens for your project.
-The corporate structure will significantly decide the legality of your project.
+The corporate structure will significantly affect the legality of your project.

 Exemptions